 – Derek B., ‘Power Move’

-ON BROADWAY at 42nd Street in New York the lights flash from nearby porn theaters; people bustle by on the street and large phallic slabs of concrete surge upward into the sky.
+ON BROADWAY at 42nd Street in New York, lights flash from nearby porn theaters.
+People bustle by on the street.
+Large phallic slabs of concrete surge upward into the sky.
 Just to the right of the Big Apple Theater — and to the left of a fancy shoe store — sits the Music Factory, a hangout for the hip-hop lot.
 Everyone visits the store, from Afrika Bambaataa and Run-DMC to newcomers like Salt-n-Pepa and DJ Mark the 45 King, who’s well-known for his liberal use of samples.

 Seated where he’s been seated since about 1979, in front of an array of beat compilation records, is Stanley Platzer, a 57-year-old rotund white man who boasts that he is hip-hop’s “main man.”
 Four years before he moved into the Music Factory, Platzer sold records in subways.
 He’d find obscure tunes for the young Bambaataa and Grandmaster Flash, and he sell them the records.
 “They knew certain rock things — certain artists they wanted to use the breaks from — and I’d find it for ’em,” Platzer says.
 “Man, I see no problem with sampling.
 Just as long as they keep selling hit records, it’s OK with me.
 Sampling is what makes the music.”